 ACCESS TO BIBLES: Even though India has one of the largest Bible societies in the world, VOM regularly finds rural Christians in persecuted areas that have never had access to Bibles.
 Bibles remain unaffordable for many Christians who suffer severe poverty in Hindu- and Muslim-controlled areas, and the large population, remoteness of some rural regions and widespread illiteracy continue to pose challenges for Bible distribution.

 VOM WORK: VOM responds to instances of persecution and supports persecuted pastors and their families.
-We provide Bibles, support front-line workers and provide Christmas Care Packs to children living in some of the most hostile areas of India.
+We provide Bibles and other practical help to Christians living in some of the most hostile areas of India.